mbayani/A-Collaborative-Filtering-Recommender-System-App/README.md

 In system 2, you should first rate some movies (in step 1), and then you can choose the method/algorithm to use (either UBCF or IBCF), and then see the recommended movies by clicking on the green action button.

-*We have also provided a text file that includes our github repository for the project.
+*I have also provided a text file that includes our github repository for the project.